The Reputation – State of the Nation · 2026

 When you group estate agents by their average Google star rating, the highest-rated band — 4.9 to 5★ — actually processes fewer listings per office than the band just below it.
 The reason isn't quality.
 It's review volume.

-Bar chart: listings per office per year peak at 4.7-4.9 stars (226), drop sharply at 4.9-5 stars (163)
+Bar chart: listings per office over a 2-year window peak at 4.7-4.9 stars (226), drop sharply at 4.9-5 stars (163)

 The 4.9–5★ band processes 28% fewer listings per office than the 4.7–4.9★ band, despite being rated higher.
 Nearly half its members sit on fewer than 50 reviews — a handful of perfect early scores pinning the score at 5.0.

-The grouped view (the cleanest headline)
+The grouped view

 Under 4★64